Dear Ms. Thompson,

 But how much must Israel suffer until you, like Pete Seeger and Joan Baez, finally stop romanticizing dictators?

-About the Author: Stephen M. Flatow, an attorney in New Jersey, is the father of Alisa Flatow, who was murdered in an Iranian-sponsored Palestinian terrorist attack in 1995.
+About the Author: Stephen M. Flatow, a vice president of the Religious Zionists of America, is an attorney in New Jersey.
+He is the father of Alisa Flatow, who was murdered in an Iranian-sponsored Palestinian terrorist attack in 1995.

 If you don't see your comment after publishing it, refresh the page.